avaly/vscode-restore-git-branch-tabs/README.md

 - View Columns are not used correctly meaning order of tabs isn't preserved.
 - Extension doesn't activate if workspace is a subdirectory of a git repo (i.e. no .git in root of workspace)

-## Future Features

-- Command to open saved tabs for any branch